-Each has a different focus each, will always be restorative, and include a mini-meditation, to leave you feeling refreshed, calm, focused, happier and more balanced.
+Each session has a different focus depending on the time of year and those who turn-up.
+They will all be restorative, and include a mini-meditation, to leave you feeling refreshed, calm, focused, happier and more balanced.

-Currently on hold, these beautiful and simple retreats and workshops vary in content and length, from fun half-day gatherings to a full weekend deep-dive.
+We’re BACK!!
+These beautiful and simple retreats and vary in content and length, from fun day gatherings to full weekend and seriously deep-dives!

 The main types are: